ElementAstro/atom-docs/src/content/docs/en/search/search.md

 ---
-title: SearchEngine Class Documentation
+title: SearchEngine
-description: Comprehensive documentation for the SearchEngine class in the atom::search namespace, including methods for adding documents, tag-based search, content-based search, boolean search, autocomplete, and usage examples.
+description: Comprehensive for the SearchEngine class in the atom::search namespace, including methods for adding documents, tag-based search, content-based search, boolean search, autocomplete, and usage examples.
 ---

-# SearchEngine Class Documentation

-## Overview

-The `SearchEngine` class is part of the `atom::search` namespace and provides a versatile search functionality for documents.
-It supports various search methods including tag-based search, content-based search, boolean search, and autocomplete suggestions.

 ## Table of Contents